AnnaNamLab/VDJ-Seq-Processing/README.md

 ```bash
 ./igblast_preprocess.sh HL1 IGL /athena/namlab/scratch/sam4032/HL1_s1s2/HL1_T4_Output_2024_01_04
 ```
-After running igblast, FIX_VDJ_BCR_step1_step2_igblast.R is run.
+After running igblast, refining_VDJ_BCR.R is run.

 ### Generating phylogenetic tree

 To generate the phylogenetic tree, IgPhyML package is used.
 To install it, please refere to: https://igphyml.readthedocs.io/en/latest/install.html
-The input of igphyml is generated from  running heatmap_after_VDJcorrection_Dec2025.R and  then IgPhyML_fasta_prepration.R.
+The input of igphyml is generated from  running heatmap_after_VDJcorrection.R and  then IgPhyML_fasta_prepration.R.
 After installation, copy you CDR3_preprocessed_MAFFT_aligned.fa to your working directory and run the below script:

 ```bash